ChrisCoder9000/formly-reactjs/README.md

 Formly uses Tailwind CSS for styling.
 You can customize the appearance through:

-- Custom CSS classes via the `className` prop
+- Overriding the default components
 - Tailwind configuration
 - Theme customization (see docs)